nnSemenov/Mikeno-13/README-EN.md

 5. New mixture model `realGasMulticomponentMixture`
    1. Compute `rho` from mixed real gas EOS
    2. Compute and add residual properties of `Cp` `Cv` `hs` `ha` `es` `ea`.
 All residual properties are computed from mixed EOS
+6. New mixture model `idealLiquidMulticomponentMixture`
-   3. Apply harmonic mass weighed mixing for density (no extra volume)
+   1. Apply harmonic mass weighed mixing for density (no extra volume)
-   4. Appy mass weighed mixing for he and Cp Cv (no extra energy)
+   2. Appy mass weighed mixing for he and Cp Cv (no extra energy)
-   5. Arrhenius mixing for mu
+   3. Arrhenius mixing for mu
-   6. Vredeveled mixing for kappa (n=-2)
+   4. Vredeveled mixing for kappa ($n=-2$)
-6. Add `phase` keyword to `equationOfState` dictionary, allow using real fluid EOS for liquid.
+7. Add `phase` keyword to `equationOfState` dictionary, allow using real fluid EOS for liquid.
+8. Equation of states implemenets `dCpdT` `dCvdT` (residual specific heat derivative to temperature) for chemical solver usage
+   - Currently only `dCvdT` is rigorous.
+Derivative of difference of residual specific heat is currently ignored (TOO COMPLEX for cubic EOS).

 ## Fix unexpected SIGFPE trapping (compile option in brackes)
 1. Fix `flowRateInletVelocity` trapped by SIGFPE when writting flow field.
 This is caused by division in `unitConversion::toUser(const T& t) const`. (`Clang DP Opt`)